Moon’s first wife, Seon-gil Choi, and Pastor Deok-jin Kim interviewed

 Since I was serving as a secretary to Rev. Moon at that time, I just wondered what kind of woman she was.
 But, looking back on it now, I wonder if she had become mentally disturbed because of Moon’s unusual relationship with women.
 Now I feel sympathetic towards her.”

 Mr. ‘B,’ whom I met in Seoul and who was very familiar with the internal affairs of the early UC, told me, “Mrs. Choi was a thoughtful and kind woman, unlike the commonly held image she had in the church as a strong-minded woman.
 In Korea, a cheating spouse can be severely punished, but she never sent Moon to prison.
-After all [he did], she protected him.
+After all [his pikareum sex restoration of many women], she protected him.
 If it had been my wife, that wouldn’t have been the case.”

 An interview with Mrs. Choi about her arranged marriage to Founder Sun Myung Moon when he was 25.